aakash-mandal-7/ATM/README.md

-//This is the code of working of ATM machine in java
+//This is the code of working of ATM machine in java using hashmap